Since our launch in January this year, we’ve put nearly a couple of hundred pairs of Ltd Edition Hutton Desert Boots out into the world.

-There are four things you could try to clean suede desert boots; in order of desperation.
+There are four things you could try to clean suede desert boots; in order of desperation:

-1. Before trying to clean it off, first of all buy a big pack of bicarbonate of soda.
+Before trying to clean it off, first of all buy a big pack of bicarbonate of soda.
 Put the boot on newspaper and sprinkle the bicarb on the affected areas until completely covered.
 Leave for several days then dust off/hoover the powder off.
 Repeat as needed.
 Afterwards brush with a rubber/crepe suede brish (not metal).
 This is great for all oil stains.

 Make sure you put both boots in the sun as the colour may fade a little and you should move them around a bit to avoid streak marks.
 I’ve used this to get oily tomato spaghetti sauce from a shirt when even Oxi Vanish didn’t work.
 It was like magic.

-3. Try a commercial suede/leather shampoo – this may work and is worth a try.
+Try a commercial suede/leather shampoo – this may work and is worth a try.

 It’s not advisable to try this unless you have no alternative, but rather than junk them try putting them in the washing machine on a very gentle cycle (or hand wash in a basin) with natural soap – no bio soap as that will destroy the leather.
 Something like a liquid for hand washing wool and cashmere.

 They may dry a little stiff, but over time with wearing that should soften up.
 I wore my prototype pair in a flood at calf depth and thought that would be the end of them, but you’d never know they’d even been wet.

 So, we don’t recommend it because it’s untested, but in the 1960s Clarks advertised their desert boots as machine washable so it’s not without precedent!

-But please, all these at your own risk.”
+But please, all these at your own risk.

-Spray When They’re New!
+Spray Suede Boots When They’re New!

 However, these days not only can you buy silicone spray protector such as Scotchguard but the actual leather will have been protected at the tannery when being processed.

 Rubber Suede Brushes and Suede Erasers Help

 For really stubborn marks you can use a suede rubber block – these are like school erasers with sand in that you can gently rub on the mark.
 They last for years.

-Ltd Edition ‘Type 01’ Desert Boots Are Selling Out Fast…
+Limited Edition ‘Type 01’ Desert Boots Are Selling Out Fast…

 Meanwhile, if you still haven’t picked up one of the few remaining pairs of our Ltd Edition ‘Type 01’ Desert Boots you can find them here.